Pulse variational quantum eigensolver on cross-resonance based hardware: Discussion and Conclusion

 We demonstrate on hardware that VQE delivers better results when the pulse parameters such as duration and amplitude are simultaneously optimized compared to CNOT-based Ans\"atze.
 For instance, a pulse-based Ansatz finds that the angle $\alpha$ that minimizes the energy of the H$_3$ system is only $2.7\%$ away from the full CI computation while a CNOT-based Ansatz measures a deviation of $24.2\%$.
 Crucially, we observed that the pulse optimization favors short and intense pulses to mitigate the effects of decoherence and energy relaxation.

 Our experiments are carried out on cross-resonance based hardware.
 Pulse-based VQE is also applicable to other architectures such as tunable couplers~\cite{McKay2016}.
 Crucially, tunable couplers support a versatile range of interactions such iSWAP, and controlled-phase generators~\cite{Ganzhorn2020} which conserve particle number.
 Such exchange-like gates help reduce the circuit depth of variational Ans\"atze~\cite{Barkoutsos2018, Ganzhorn2019}.
 We therefore expect that such an architecture may provide even better pulse-based Ans\"atze.
+Pulse-based VQE is also applicable to other quantum computing architectures capable of pulse-shaping and variational algorithms.
+For example, trapped ions and Rydberg atoms are both amenable to optimal control~\cite{Bentley2020, Jandura2022} and VQE~\cite{Nam2020, DeKeijzer2023}.
+We anticipate that such systems will also benefit from the shorter schedules of pulse-based VQE as long as they are fast enough.

 Running variational algorithms on hardware is time-consuming.
 This makes speed a key resource for quantum computers~\cite{Wack2021}.
 At the time of writing \emph{ibmq\_mumbai} reported $1800$ circuit layer operations per second (CLOPS).
 Increasing the CLOPS is key to make variational algorithms scalable.
 Short-duration pulse-based Ans\"atze may also help increase the CLOPS once run-time compilation and data transfer bottlenecks are removed.
-Such reductions of quantum processing time is similar to restless measurements which forego qubit reset in calibration~\cite{Tornow2022} and optimal control schemes~\cite{Werninghaus2020, Werninghaus2021}.
+Such reductions of quantum processing time are similar to restless measurements which forego qubit reset in calibration~\cite{Tornow2022} and optimal control schemes~\cite{Werninghaus2020, Werninghaus2021}.
 Methods that reduce the number of shots, such as positive operator valued measures~\cite{Perez2021, Fischer2022}, are compatible with pulse-based VQE and may further reduce execution times.